uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/guidance.md

 </p>
 <h4>Your rights</h4>
 <p>
-	It is against the law for teacher training providers to discriminate against teacher training candidates with disabilities.Under the Equality Act 2010, providers must make adjustments to help you do a course or go to an interview, providing your requests are reasonable.Examples of support could be:
+	It is against the law for teacher training providers to discriminate against teacher training candidates with disabilities.
+Under the Equality Act 2010, providers must make adjustments to help you do a course or go to an interview, providing your requests are reasonable.
+Examples of support could be:
 </p>
 <ul>
 	<li>organising equipment like a hearing loop or an adapted keyboard